 Self-esteem is a fundamental human need.
 It cannot be minimized or annulled.
 It determines our ability to understand who we are in Jesus Christ and the potential we have if we discover our identity.
-But sadly, our sinful state, the traumatic experiences we have lived in the past and the influence of the genes we inherited from our parents have an impact on the way we see ourselves and how we think other people perceive us.
-In the end, the way you see yourself will determine your mental health, quality of life and the respect others will give you.
+But sadly, our sinful state, the traumatic experiences we have lived though, and the influence of the genes we inherited from our parents have an impact on the way we see ourselves and how we think other people perceive us.
+In the end, the way you see yourself will determine your mental health, quality of life, and the respect others will give you.

 Allow me to illustrate this with a biblical story:

 Mephibosheth, son of Jonathan and Saul’s grandchild, belonged to the royal family of Israel.
-He had a privilege other kids did not have, he was a prince of Israel.
-He was eight years old when his grandfather and father died while the people of Israel were facing the Philistines.
+He had a privilege other children did not.
+He was a prince of Israel.
+When he was eight years old, his grandfather and father died as the people of Israel were facing the Philistines.

-When the king died in those battles, the royal family had to run because the enemy army would go after all of the king’s descendants in order to kill them, and this way eliminate the kingdom’s heir.
+When the king died in those battles, the royal family had to run because the enemy army would go after all of the king’s descendants in order to kill them and eliminate the kingdom’s heir.

 A soldier came to Jonathan’s house in Jezreel and announced that Saul and Jonathan had died in battle.
-When Mephibosheth’s wet nurse heard the message, she could only do one thing: take the child, who was five years old at that time and run to the mountains.
+When Mephibosheth’s wet nurse heard the message, she could only do one thing: take the child, who was five years old at that time, and run to the mountains.
 But something terrible happened.
-While she was running with the child in her arms through a rocky path, the child was dropped from her arms.
-In those times there were no scientific advances like the ones we can see now, and due to that fall, Mephibosheth, Saul’s grandson, the one who could have been Israel’s king, was now a cripple, paralyzed from the waist down.
-He depended on someone else who could carry him, and he could only walk by using crutches that were made for him to use.
+While she was running with the child in her arms through a rocky path, the child fell from her arms.
+In those times, there were no scientific advances like the ones we have now and due to that fall, Mephibosheth, Saul’s grandson, the one who could have been Israel’s king, was now crippled, paralyzed from the waist down.
+He depended on someone else to carry him, and he could only walk by using crutches that were made for him.
 His wet nurse’s mistake of dropping him had transformed his royal life into a cursed life.

-The cripple child ended up in Lodebar, where he grew up and had the life of a cripple.
-Lodebar was the place where those who instead of being princes were beggars lived.
-Mephibosheth grew up fallen into oblivion.
+The crippled child ended up in Lodebar, where he grew up and had the life of a cripple.
+Lodebar was where the beggars lived.
+Mephibosheth grew up having fallen into oblivion.

-David gave him back all the things that belonged to Saul, his grandfather, and also a place in his palace due to the love for Mephibosheth’s father, Jonathan.
+David gave him back all the things that belonged to Saul, his grandfather, and also a place in his palace because of his love for Mephibosheth’s father, Jonathan.

-Mephibosheth’s thoughts were those of a beggar; he felt like a dog and acted like a crippled without any hope.
+Mephibosheth’s thoughts were those of a beggar.
+He felt like a dog and acted like he was crippled, without any hope.
 As a result of his mental condition, he had deficiencies in his self-esteem.

-It is sad to acknowledge that 85% of the world population suffers from self-esteem problems.
+It is sad to acknowledge that 85 percent of the world population suffers from self-esteem problems.
 This is an epidemic.
 The hardest part to understand about this reality is that you cannot achieve the potential for which you were created unless you grow in your efficiency and self-respect.

-The son left and then came back and told his father: “The man from the store wants to pay 5 dollars because it is an old watch”.
+The son left and then came back and told his father: “The man from the store wants to pay 5fivedollars because it is an old watch.”

-Then, the father said: “Go to the coffee house”.
-The son left and came back, and said: “They pay 5 dollars, father”.
+Then, the father said, “Go to the coffee house.”
+The son left and came back, and said: “They pay five dollars, father.”

-Lastly, the father told him: “Go to the museum and show them the watch”.
-The son left and then came back and told his father: “They offered me a million dollars for the watch!”.
+Finally, the father told him, “Go to the museum and show them the watch.”
+The son left and then came back and told his father, “They offered me a million dollars for the watch!”

-Maybe life has turned you into a cripple in your soul and you perceive yourself inferior to the others, worthless, believing the lies Satan has sowed in your life, making you believe that you cannot reach your goals because you are not good enough.
-Maybe, your story is full of shame due to your life script your parents sowed in your childhood.
+Maybe life has crippled your soul and you perceive yourself as inferior to the others, worthless, believing the lies Satan has sowed in your life, making you believe that you cannot reach your goals because you are not good enough.
+Maybe your story is full of shame due to your life script your parents sowed in your childhood.
 However, God is calling you to get out of that complex of inferiority and acknowledge the value you have before God and start living according to the abilities God has given you.

-God is asking you: “Is there anyone left to whom I can show mercy for the love I have for my son Jesus Christ?”
+God is asking you, “Is there anyone left to whom I can show mercy for the love I have for my son Jesus Christ?”
 God wants to take you to His palace.
-He wants to take you out of your misery, your inferiority complex, limitating beliefs and existential paralysis, so He can bring you back to His palace, so that you can sit on the King of Kings and Lord of lords’ table.
+He wants to take you out of your misery, your inferiority complex, limiting beliefs and existential paralysis so He can bring you back to His palace to sit at the King of Kings and Lord of Lords’ table.

 Today is your day to come back to the palace.
 I ask you today, what practices or habits have led you to grow in your self-esteem?
 Share your answer with us in the comments section.
 God bless you.